 Favorite Dessert Recipes

 Love chocolate and pecans?
 Chocolate Chip Pecan Pie Bars are a must make treat.
+Texas Sheet Cake brings together your favorites in one amazing dessert.
 If you can’t get enough of the german chocolate cake frosting, then you’ll probably love these Caramel Pecan Rolls.
 If chocolate cake is your favorite, don’t miss my Chocolate Sheet Cake, Mississippi Mud Cake, Hershey’s Chocolate Cake and my quick and easy Chocolate Bundt Cake recipe.

 Baker's German Chocolate Cake